sleeyax/native-to-big/README.md

 ## TODO
 This project is still **WIP**.
 Basic conversions should work, but I'd like to (at least) add the following features and tests before considering it production ready:
 - Convert and write to multiple files
-- Map expressions to all supported big methods
 - Test complex math
 - Test conversion of both TS and JS
 - Test conversion of big projects (e.g. NestJS)